arnab-raychaudhari/RedBrandCanners-Decision-Optimization/README.md

 • How much should RBC be willing to pay for such a campaign?
 • At which product(s) should the advertising be directed?
 • Demonstrated how the Sensitivity Analysis report can be used for making this decision.

+<h4>Solution:</h4>

+Through marketing campaigns, there is a potential to increase the demand for certain product categories, which can lead to increased profitability.
+If RBC considers creating a surplus demand of 5000 cases, they should focus on Tomato Paste.
+The Sensitivity Analysis report shows that the Demand constraint for Tomato Paste has a Slack of 0, indicating that it is a binding constraint.
+Therefore, any additional demand up to <b>2173.33 pounds</b> could still result in surplus profit.
+However, for the other two product categories, increasing demand may not result in additional profit, as they have a non-zero slack (<b>13580</b> for whole tomato demand and <b>740</b> for tomato juice).

+We revised the demand constraint for Tomato Paste from <b>2000</b> to <b>2125</b> (calculated as <b>25 lb/case * (80,000 + 5000)</b>), scaling the number by dividing it by <b>1000</b> as done in previous LP models, and executed a new LP model.
+As expected, we observed a profit increase of <b>$6041 (=$683,388 – $677,347)</b>.
+This change in profit can be validated by multiplying the shadow price of <b>48.33 by 125 (2125 – 2000)</b>.

 4. <b>Additional supply for B tomatoes</b>

 Mitchell Gordon receives a call from Ed Dawkins, the Vice President of Operations at Tomaco, a